Alex-Greenacre/Uni-MSc-Project/README.md

 Custom layers are also stored in this folder

-As well as the models the .h5 weight files are stored in this folder to allow for each model to be loaded for reliability in colecting results and without having to re train it for every scenario
+As well as the models the .h5 weight files are stored in this folder to allow for each model to be loaded for reliability in collecting results and without having to re train it for every scenario
 #### Plots
 Contains the output plots for each scenario, saves the plots into the Test_Result folder
 #### Scenarios